 Sloping ceilings and awkward corner spaces are common characteristics of loft conversions, but they needn’t be a problem when it comes to decorating and styling the space.
 In fact, the colours you choose can enhance the space and help it feel spacious, light and airy.

 Good colours for creating a light and airy feel include soft palettes, such as warm greys, soft pinks, or shades of white.
 Due to its location at the top of a house, lofts often tend to get warm, especially during the summer months when the temperature rises.
 So soft colours can aid a bit with helping the room feel cool.

 That’s not to say that darker colours are off the agenda completely.
 You can create a stunning focal point using your choice of paint or wallpaper on one wall of a loft.
 If the wall has interesting angles, as many loft walls do, it will help a dark paint or wallpaper design stand out even more, producing a dramatic contemporary look.

-Help create a cosy atmosphere in your loft conversion by adding plenty of textures through the use of flooring or accessories.
+Help create a cosy atmosphere in your loft conversion by adding plenty of textures through the use of appropriate flooring or accessories.
 Wooden floors or wood-effect flooring can add a touch of colour and texture to the floor and tone well with any exposed beams in the loft.
 Add a warm wool rug for the floor to make it cosy underfoot and a snuggly warm throw for the bed.

 If you love cushions, then you can add lots to the bed – choose a variety of different tactile textures.
 If you’re not a fan of cushions on the bed (there’s always someone who hates having to move them to get into bed!), maybe there’s room for a chair or small sofa where you can put a cushion or two?